-CERTIFICATION
+CERTIFICATION 08/29/2024

-Kener our

-Signature, Administrator, or Applicant Agency
+Signature, Administrator, or Applicant Agency Date

 Kerra Bower, Executive Director

 print name and title

 Specific restrictions apply to contracting with current or former City officers and employees pursuant to the Code of Ethics in chapter 1.04A of the Spokane Municipal Code.
 Proposers shall familiarize themselves with the requirements prior to submitting a Proposal that includes current or former City officers or employees.